Support

 The program is based on QCPE 174, but it has completely rewritten, updated and imploved by Dr. Jeffrey R. Reimers at the School of Chemistry University of Sydney NSW 2006 Australia.

-The graphical user interface has been written by Dr. Baudilio Tejerina using Rappture toolkit at the Department of Chemistry, Northwestern University, Evanston, IL - USA
+The graphical user interface was written by Dr. Baudilio Tejerina using Rappture toolkit at the Department of Chemistry, Northwestern University, Evanston, IL - USA

 References